dgonzalesi/capstone-webpage/README.md

 # Marvel Conference Web Page!

-> We build a webpage for a marvel conference, using data from the Marvel Universe.
+> We build a webpage for a marvel conference, using data from the Marvel Universe and a design of [Cindy Shin](https://www.behance.net/adagio07).

 ## Built With